*This post contains Amazon Affiliate links. This means if you make a purchase through a link in this post, I earn an affiliate income or commission.

 Apply gentle pressure and try to help the poop move forward through the track.

-Add More High Fiber Foods
+Add More High Fiber Foods for Constipation

 If your baby continuously becomes constipated, try to add more high fiber foods to their diet.